-- It does not require the military applicant to have held their current license for at least the past 2 years to obtain a temporary license. - It does not specifically state that the out-of-state license must be at the highest level for independent clinical practice.
-(This is important because while a license may be in the same profession, some states license varying levels of mental health professionals.) - It does not require any California-specific coursework prior to beginning practice under a temporary license (California law and ethics, California cultures, and child abuse assessment and reporting.)
+- It does not require the military applicant to have held their current license for at least the past 2 years to obtain a temporary license. - It does not require any California-specific coursework prior to beginning practice under a temporary license (California law and ethics, California cultures, and child abuse assessment and reporting.)